 At least 60% of all jobs are found by networking.
 Your next job could be one of them.
 Now's the time to look up those old colleagues, roommates, professors, and friends, and take them out to coffee or connect with them on LinkedIn.
 You never know who will be the person to send the perfect job opportunity your way.

-If you moved on voluntarily, you can consider whether it's possible to go back to your old job.
+If you moved on voluntarily, you could consider whether it's possible to go back to your old job.
 Sometimes, the way forward is by going back.
 If you liked your old job, but thought it was time to move on, this new situation might make you rethink that.
 Not sure how to go about doing it?
 Here's a sample letter that you can customize to ask your old employer about returning to your former job and be sure to sell yourself by including reminders of your accomplishments.

 Whether you return to your old position, find a new job, or quit to do something new (return to school, consult or freelance, etc.), the important thing to remember is that you're under no obligation to include every brief stint on your resume.

-If you stay at your less-than-perfect new job for a very short period of time, and learn nothing that would contribute to your candidacy for another position, the smart move is to leave it off your CV.
+If you stay at your less-than-perfect new job for a very short period of time, and learn nothing that would contribute to your candidacy for another position, the smart move is to leave it off your resume.